Ani1070git/Ani1070git/README.md

 - 📫 How to reach me **spaniruddha@gmail.com**

-- 📄 Know about my experiences , As a Machine Learning Intern, I gained hands-on experience working with various machine learning algorithms and data processing techniques.
-I was involved in developing and training models, interpreting their results, and optimizing their performance.
+- 📄 Know about my experiences , As a Machine Learning Intern, I gained hands-on experience in developing and optimizing machine learning models.
+I worked with various algorithms and data processing techniques to build, train, and fine-tune models for improved performance.
+My role involved interpreting model results, optimizing hyperparameters, and implementing enhancements to boost accuracy and efficiency.
+Additionally, I explored data preprocessing strategies to improve model reliability and gained practical insights into real-world ML applications.

 <h3 align="left">Connect with me:</h3>